 - Recognized in the 2015–2022 editions of Chambers USA: America's Leading Lawyers for Business for his Corporate/M&A practice, with sources describing him as "really phenomenal in the corporate and securities area" and that "he has a great temperament, he's a great negotiator and he keeps his cool in situations."

-- Named to Boston Magazine’s inaugural Top Lawyers list in 2021 in the area of corporate law.
+- Named to Boston Magazine’s inaugural Top Lawyers list in 2021 and 2022 in the area of corporate law.

 - Recommended in the area of M&A: Middle-Market and Venture Capital and Emerging Companies in the 2018 and 2019 editions of The Legal 500 United States.